saturnflyer/surrounded/README.md

 You might find that useful for dynamically defining user interfaces.

-I'd rather not use this DSL, however.
+Sometimes I'd rather not use this DSL, however.
 I want to just write regular methods.

 We can do that too.
 You'll need to opt in to this by specifying `set_methods_as_triggers` for the context class.